graffiti-garden/graffiti-server/README.md

 - `get`: fetches a particular object.
 - `list`: lists all tags the requester has tagged objects with.

-The JSON objects are schemaless aside from 4 regulated fields:
+The JSON objects are schemaless aside from 5 regulated fields, inherited from the [WC3 Activity Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary/):

+- [`actor`](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-actor): this field *must* be a URL containing the user's unique identifier returned by the `auth` module of the form `graffitiactor://ACTOR_ID`.
-- `_key`: is a random identifier that must be added to each object.
-A user can't store more than one object with the same `_key`; trying to create an object with the same `_key` as an existing object will simply replace the existing object.
-Different users *can* store objects with the same `_key`, so there is no worry of someone else replacing your object.
+- [`id`](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-id): this field *must* be URL that that contains both the actor's ID and a unique key of the form `graffitiobject://ACTOR_ID:UNIQUE_KEY`.
+A user can't store more than one object with the same key; trying to create an object with the same key as an existing object will simply replace the existing object.
+Different users *can* store objects with the same key, so there is no worry of someone else replacing your object.
-- `_by`: this field must be equal to the operating user's identifier returned by the `auth` module — users can only create objects `_by` themselves.
-- `_tags`: this must be a list of strings with at least one entry.
+- [`tag`](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-tag): this *must* be a list of strings with at least one entry.
 Objects can only be seen by subscribing to one of its tags.
-- `_to`: this field is optional, but if included it must be equal to a list of unique user identifiers.
+- [`bto`](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-bto), [`bcc`](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-bcc): these fields are optional, but if included they *must* be equal to a list of unique actor URLs.
 The object will only be seen by it's creator and the listed users.
-If the `_to` field is not included, anyone can see the object.
-If it is an empty list, only the creator can see the object.
+If both fields are not included, anyone can see the object.
+If either or both of the fields exist and both are empty, only the creator can see the object.
+Both fields function exactly the same, their difference is simply semantic with `bto` referring to the primary private audience and `bcc` referring to the secondary public audience.

-Objects can't include any other top-level fields that start with `_`.

 ## Deployment